mbbau/Cordoba-s-climate-analysis-and-Monte-Carlo-Simulation-to-calculate-Evaporation-Rate/README.md

 (Thanks to [CodeCogs | Equation Editor](https://editor.codecogs.com/) for rendering the equation)

-Where Tc is the temperatura of concrete, Ta is the air temperature, r is the relative humidity and v is the speed of the wind.
+WhereE is the evaporation rate, Tc is the temperatura of concrete, Ta is the air temperature, r is the relative humidity and v is the speed of the wind.